Energy Education – Wisconsin K-12 Energy Education Program (KEEP)

 The Wisconsin K-12 Energy Education Program (KEEP) was created to improve and increase energy literacy in Wisconsin's K-12 schools through teacher education.
+Leveraging teacher education to improve and increase energy literacy is a means of contributing to statewide energy savings which is a goal of the Program.
 KEEP is the product of an innovative public private partnership between educators and energy professionals.
 The Wisconsin Center for Environmental Education (WCEE) launched this effort in 1995.

 - Contests for students